 Engineering/technology development

 As mentioned earlier, the development efforts for this new proposal should be focused on refining the existing CPF design primarily in 2 specific areas.
 First, using the power control functionality in the new electronics to extend mission duration.
 Second, using the ROMS model to “navigate” the floats in order to keep them in the desired measurement volume.
+In addition to using forecasts from numerical models, we have a second strategy for navigating the floats.
+Based on the initial analysis and testing done by Nick Raymond and Pierre Baudin, our 2016 and 2017 summer interns, the latest generation of small, low power, moderately priced MEMS IMUs (micro machined mechanisms inertial measurement units) may have the ability to generate velocity profiles by integrating accelerations measured by an IMU mounted in the CPF.
+While acceptable price and size IMUs can’t generate research quality velocity profiles or dead reckon the CPF position, the work done by Nick and Pierre suggest the calculated velocity profiles may be adequate for our navigation needs.
 There will of course be many opportunities for improving the CPF design based on lessons learned while performing more sophisticated science missions, but at this point we believe all the fundamental functionality is in place (or will be by the end of 2017) to accomplish the science missions we are proposing.

 It seems worthwhile to explicitly describe the current status of the CPF project relative to the 4 deliverables identified in the proposal for 2017.